-No user-specific data is collected by us or any third party.
 If you fill in a form on our website, that data will be temporarily stored on the web host before being sent to us.

-c) Members and former members
+c) Members and former members (routine processing)

 We carefully safeguard the information we hold about members.
 This information comes from the way members engage with us, information provided through application and booking forms, renewals forms or details completed in members' online profiles.

 The information may also come from members' interactions with us, for example, opinions you provide on our website, comments or communication through our groups on social media, data you provide us with when completing forms.

 What the information is used for

 We collect this information to provide our services to members and to inform our development of new and improved products to continue to meet our members' needs.

 We also use member information for identity verification and to comply with regulatory functions.
 Usually, when members call us, we need to identify them depending on the nature of the enquiry.
 We may do this by asking for certain information known only to you.

 Specifically, we may use member information to: